Your Danish Post

 Get enough C Vitamin – put in small fruit pauses during the day

-As the greyness of this winter may start taking its toll on you, remember that it is important to stock-up on C-vitamin.
+As the grey and cold of a Danish winter may start taking its toll on you, remember that it is important to stock-up on C-vitamin.
 It is not only good for your health, the C-vitamin fruit is also delightfully colourful.

 The article continues below.